ReptarAzar/reptarazar.github.io/_posts/2015-01-08-trove-pick-star-comment.markdown

     <div class="content-column">

         This project was a massive undertaking that spanned several months.
-Wireframes for this project went through 19 rounds of feedback before I got the go ahead from the executive and engineering teams to move to the mockup and prototyping phases.
+Wireframes for this project went through many rounds of executive stakeholder review before design and prototyping phases.

         <p>In this project, "Picking" was established as a "curation action".
 When a user picked an article, they were essentially adding it to a list that other users could follow.
 Some of the key decisions were how to invoke the pick action.
 We went with a modal so that users could focus on the task at hand.
 Also a modal worked well because it can pop on any page without disturbing the content beneath the modal.</p>